Boscia.jl: A review and tutorial: Examples and computational results

 In both formulations, $\vx = (x_1, \ldots, x_m)^T$ represents the number of times each experiment is selected, $A \in \mathbb{R}^{m \times n}$ is the design matrix where each row corresponds to a potential experiment, $N$ is the total budget (number of experiments to select) and $u_i$ are upper bounds on the number of times experiment $i$ can be selected.

-A common approach for OEDP is based on conic programming formulations, see \citet{sagnol2011computing,sagnol2015computing,coey2022solving}.
+Observe that both objective functions are only well defined for positive definite matrices.
+Thus, a common approach for OEDP is based on conic programming formulations, see \citet{sagnol2011computing,sagnol2015computing,coey2022solving}.
 The involved cones, however, cannot be represented easily in most conic solvers.
 A notable exception is the \texttt{Hypatia.jl} \citep{CoeyLubinVielma2020} solver which implements many natural conic formulations.
-An alternative consists in reformulating the nonlinearities with SOCP \citep{sagnol2015computing} constraints, this approach however struggles to scale, see \citet{2023_HendrychBesanconPokutta_Optimalexperimentdesign} for a detailed discussion and extensive computational results.
+Both problems can be reformulated using semi-definite programming constraints.
+Interior-point methods like Mosek \citep{aps2022mosek} can then be used within branch-and-bound schemes, for example using Mosek as conic solver within SCIPSDP \citep{SCIPSDPGithub,gally2018framework}.
+An another alternative consists in reformulating the nonlinearities with SOCP \citep{sagnol2015computing} constraints, this approach however struggles to scale, see \citet{2023_HendrychBesanconPokutta_Optimalexperimentdesign} for a detailed discussion and extensive computational results.

 Tackling the above formulations with first-order methods is challenging as both objective functions, and their gradients, are only well-defined if the information matrix $X(\vx)$ is positive definite.
 However, $X(\vx)$ is not positive definite for all $\vx$ in the feasible region.
 Therefore, we cannot start Frank-Wolfe at an arbitrary point of the feasible region.